Share

 Fair Debt Collection Practices Act (FDCPA)

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects consumers from abusive debt collection practices.
 It applies to third-party debt collectors and covers various types of debts, including credit cards, medical bills, and mortgages.
+These are the guidelines:

 - Communication Limits: They must respect your privacy and can only contact you at reasonable times.
+They cannot call before 8am or after 9pm.

 - Honesty: Collectors must be truthful about the amount owed and their identity.

 If you believe a debt collector has violated the FDCPA, you can file a complaint with the Consumer Financial Protection Bureau or take legal action.
+You are within your legal rights to do so.

 New York State Debt Collection Laws